-Change in rank: 0
+Change in rank: -4

-DB 2016 DTF: 67.8
+DB 2017 DTF: 67.99

-DB 2015 DTF: 66.65
+DB 2016 DTF: 67.84

-Change in DTF: 1.15
+Change in DTF: 0.15

-\ DB2015 ranking shown is not last year's published ranking but a comparable ranking for DB2015 that captures the effects of such factors as data revisions and the changes in methodology.
-See the data notes starting on page 119 of the Doing Business 2016 report for sources and definitions.
+DB2016 ranking shown is not last year's published ranking but a comparable ranking for DB2016 that captures the effects of such factors as data revisions and the changes in methodology.
+See the data notes starting on page 114 of the Doing Business 2017 report for sources and definitions.

-Figure 1.1 Where economies stand in the global ranking on the ease of doing business regional average (figure 1.2).
+Figure 1.1 Where economies stand in the global ranking on the ease of doing business

+For policy makers, knowing where their economy stands in the aggregate ranking on the ease of doing business is useful.
+Also useful is to know how it ranks relative to comparator economies and relative to the regional average (figure 1.2).
 The economy's rankings (figure 1.3) and distance to frontier scores (figure 1.4) on the topics included in the ease of doing business ranking provide another perspective.